 For more information, see our article on how to discourage brute force attacks by blocking author scans in WordPress.

 We hope this article helped you learn the most useful .htaccess tricks for WordPress.
-You may also want to see our guide on the most common WordPress errors and how to fix them and our expert pick of the best WordPress plugins to grow your site.
+You may also want to see our guide on how to perform a WordPress security audit and our expert pick of the best WordPress content protection plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.